-126C Cardio Conditioning III 2-3 hours lab, 0.5-1 unit Grade Only
+126C Cardio Conditioning III

-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R5 and W5; Exercise Science 126B with a grade of "C" or better, or equivalent.
+Advisory: Exercise Science 126B with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: This course is not open to students with previous credit for Physical Education 123Y.

 This course is designed to provide students the opportunity to develop and implement a personalized fitness plan to help them pursue their lifelong commitment to life-long health and wellness.
 Topics include goal setting, training zones, and body specific training principles through moderate/highly intense activities.
 This class is designed for students interested in a healthy lifestyle as well as Kinesiology majors.
 When the course is offered three hours per week, the additional time is utilized for increasingly strenuous cardiovascular activities.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.